techidaily/site-win11-tips/source/_posts/step-by-step-guide-boosting-virtualbox-version-70-on-windows-11.md

 4. UAC will pop up.
 Click on the**Yes** button to begin the extension pack installation.
 5. Once the extension pack installs, it will appear in the list of installed extension packs.

  Now, you can easily connect the USB devices to one or many virtual machines that you created using VirtualBox.
-Check out our guide on[how to add a USB device to VirtualBox on Windows](https://www.makeuseof.com/windows-virtualbox-add-usb/) for more information.
+Check out our guide on [how to add a USB device to VirtualBox on Windows](https://www.makeuseof.com/windows-virtualbox-add-usb/) for more information.

 ### 4\.
 Install the Guest Additions